-What is (taler bora) palm fritter?
+What is (taler bora in Bengali) palm fritter?

 Those people who are clueless about taal er bora and they are thinking that palm fritter is something like a snack or a regular fried food then I must say that they are wrong.
 Sweet palm fritter is a very special seasonal dessert item and most Bengali love this since their childhood.

-Taler bora, Janmastami & childhood
+Taler bora in West Bengal, Janmastami & childhood

 From the first day of Jhulan yatra to Janmashtami, each day is special for a Bengali Hindu kid because they decorate their miniature dreamland (miniature playground, jungle, ponds, lakes, fighters on the hill, wild animals etc) and display a very special decorated swing of Lord Krishna & Radha.
 Kids flaunt their decoration to their friends, family members and relatives.

-All kids during those days wait till the day of Janmashtami when many guests will come to their home, the most special taler bora (what will be cooked first time in that season) will be offered to Lord Krishna & Radha as Bhog/Prasada.
+All kids during those days wait till the day of Janmashtami when many guests will come to their home.
+The most special taler bora (what will be cooked first time in that season) will be offered to Lord Krishna & Radha as Bhog/Prasada.
 Kids will play with their friends, everybody will be happy, they will sing and will do a lot of fun activities.
 Everybody will eat bhog/prasad as lunch/dinner for the day and taler bora will be a significant item in the food menu.

 Tastiest taler bora competition